Create your own Groovy type conversion

 Type conversion, the fancy way

-Great, but we may want to use this fancy way to coerce one type into another:
+This is great, but we may want to use this fancy way to coerce one type into another:

 adminUser = user as AdminUser